jncraton/sysinfo/readme.md

 This program demonstates the use of inline assembly and system calls.
 It will not `#include` or link against any external files.
 It does not use the C standard library.

 Your task is to properly implement the `open` and `read` system calls and use them to implement the program.
 Examples have been provided for the `write` and `exit` system calls.
-Because this lab uses x64 Linux system calls, it must be completed in an x64 Linux environment.
+Because this lab directly uses x64 Linux system calls, it must be completed in an x64 Linux environment.

 Expected Output
 ---------------